-You can fail an interview before you even shake the interviewer’s hand.
 Competition is tough in the current market, and anyone who shows up underprepared isn’t going to get far.
-That old adage is as true as ever:
+Preparation is absolutely essential if you’re serious about landing the role.
+Interviews can be daunting and many people ask ‘how to prepare for an interview?’.
+Well, that old adage is as true as ever:

 Fail to prepare, prepare to fail

-Devonshire have coached thousands of candidates through their interview preparation over our quarter-century in business, and we have some solid tips for candidates nervously awaiting an interview.
+Devonshire has coached thousands of candidates through their interview preparation over our quarter-century in business, and we have some solid tips for candidates nervously awaiting an interview.

 The company